turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 {% endterminal %}

 If you do have it, then you're fine.
-Make sure that you've committed any changes, so that your working directory is clean.
+Make sure that you've committed any changes, so that your working directory is clean, and that you're on the master branch.

-Fetch the latest changes from the upstream repository:
+Fetch the latest changes from the upstream repository, and ensure that your master matches it:

 {% terminal %}
 $ git fetch origin
+$ git reset --hard origin/master
 {% endterminal %}

 Then check out a new branch to work on the `level-ii` exercises: